vulnerable-apps/brokencrystals-demo/README.md

 ## About SecTester

-Bright is a developer-first Dynamic Application Security Testing (DAST) scanner.
+Bright is a developer-first Dynamic Application Security Testing (DAST) platform.

-SecTester is a new tool that integrates our enterprise-grade scan engine directly into your unit tests.
+SecTester is a new open-source tool that integrates our enterprise-grade scan engine directly into your unit tests, integration tests, e2e tests or whichever automated tests you use.

 With SecTester you can:

-- Test every function and component directly
+- Test every function and component directly with our DAST engine
 - Run security scans at the speed of unit tests
-- Find vulnerabilities with no false positives, before you finalize your Pull Request
+- Find vulnerabilities with no false positives, before you finalize your pull request

 Trying out Bright’s SecTester is _**free**_ 💸, so let’s get started!

 > ⚠️ **Disclaimer**
 >
 > The SecTester project is currently in beta as an early-access tool.
 We are looking for your feedback to make it the best possible solution for developers, aimed to be used as part of your team’s SDLC.
-We apologize if not everything will work smoothly from the start, and hope a few bugs or missing features will be no match for you!
+We apologize if not everything will work smoothly from the start, but we are constantly improving!
 >
 > Thank you!
 We appreciate your help and feedback!